For data-driven marketing, it's essential to get customer data of the highest quality possible.

 The false illusion of an increase in direct traffic and misled decisions in advertising campaign optimization

 Because of the ITP, a Safari user that entered your website from an advertising channel and then revisited your website in more than a week will be identified as a new user from a direct source.
-The marketer might think that the direct traffic grows on its own and that their digital ads are not efficient — and decide to tune down on the advertisement.
+The more Safari users you have, the more misled you will be by the analytics reports.

 Miscalculated ROAS in attribution models